mindspore-lab/mindone/examples/stable_diffusion_v2/README.md

     --image {path to initial image} \
     --strength 0.7
 ```
 > `--strength` indicates how strong the pipeline will transform the initial image.
-A lower value - preserve more content of input image.
+A lower value - preserves more content of the input image.
 1 - ignore the initial image and only condition on the depth and text prompt.

 The output images will be saved in `output/samples` directory.